 T stage 3

 You might have chemotherapy with radiotherapy (chemoradiotherapy).
 There may be reasons why you can't have chemotherapy (for example, due to other medical conditions).
-If this is the case, you may have biological therapy instead, or radiotherapy alone.
+If this is the case, you may have a targeted cancer drug instead, or radiotherapy alone.

 Instead of chemoradiotherapy, you might have surgery.
 The surgeon may use a laser to remove the cancer through your mouth (trans-oral laser surgery.)
 Or you might have surgery to remove part of your voice box (partial laryngectomy).
 The surgeon is also likely to remove your lymph nodes.
 Or you have radiotherapy to these lymph nodes.